ZhuochengHe/vera-aws/README.md

   <img src="assets/icon.png" alt="Vera" width="50%">
 </p>

-We are on a mission to build high-fidelity local emulators for cloud, and have started off with AWS and GCP (currently for corresponding compute services).
-Now anyone can build and test infrastructure on your machine, no account required.
+We are on a mission to build high-fidelity cloud emulators that can run on your laptop: AWS, GCP, and more to come!
+Vera enables anyone to build and test infrastructure on your machine locally: no cloud accounts needed, zero cost, and risk free.

-Check out the [Vera website](https://project-vera.github.io/) for more information.

-Feel free to create issues for feature requests or bug reports!

 ## What is Vera?